New COVID-19 testing options available by appointment only.*

 In March, CVS Health opened a pilot drive-thru COVID-19 test site in a parking lot at a CVS Pharmacy store in Shrewsbury, MA in collaboration with the U.S. Department of Health and Human Services.
 This pilot helped inform the company's ability to improve upon and maximize drive-thru testing for patients.

 In April, CVS Health worked with the U.S. Department of Health and Human Services and state governments in Connecticut, Georgia, Massachusetts, Michigan and Rhode Island to help increase access to rapid-result COVID-19 testing at large-scale sites in publicly accessible areas, which were available through June 30.
-The volume of testing was approximately 400 tests per day).
-Rapid-result testing sites in underserved communities are anticipated to be open for testing through July 31.
+Rapid-result testing sites in underserved communities are anticipated to be open for testing through August 31.

 How many drive-thru COVID-19 testing locations will open up and where are they?

-CVS Health created 1,400 store locations across the United States offering drive-thru COVID-19 testing, with the goal of processing up to 1.5 million tests per month, subject to availability of supplies and lab capacity.
+CVS Health created more than 1,800 store locations across the United States offering drive-thru COVID-19 testing, with the goal of processing up to 1.5 million tests per month, subject to availability of supplies and lab capacity.
+By fall 2020, CVS Health plans to expand the total number of testing sites to approximately 3,000.

 Go to the COVID-19 testing page to see locations and details.